TakacsBertalan/NABAS_paper_scripts/FixFastqHeader/README.md

  -r2 <arg>           R2 file

- -s,--sample <arg>   Sample name (default: "DefaultSampleName")
+ -s,--sample <arg>   Sets the name of the output samples (default: "DefaultSampleName")

 When using CAMISIM generated interleaved files, make sure to use the -IPE switch!
-For example input and output files, see the test directory
+For example input and output files, see the test directory.
+Output fastq.gz smaples are named the following way: sampleName + _S0_L001_R1_001.fastq.gz and sampleName + _S0_L001_R2_001.fastq.gz